prasso/Prasso_Invenbin/README.md

 ## Installation

 To install the `faxt/invenbin` package, follow the steps below:
+A video is available at [https://youtu.be/Q1346GyQjzI](https://youtu.be/Q1346GyQjzI)

 ### Step 1: Add Repository to Composer

-If your package is not hosted on Packagist, add the repository to your `composer.json` file.
+This package is not hosted on Packagist - add the repository to your `composer.json` file.

-Open your project's `composer.json` file and add the following under the `repositories` section:
+Open your project's `composer.json` file and add the location as shown under the `repositories` section:

 ```json
 "repositories": [